 “A lot of these people say, ‘Well, I was taking my medicine like my doctor told me to,’ and then they start taking more and more and more,” Haddox told the Associated Press in 2001.
 “I don’t see where that’s my problem.”

 In an interview with the Daily, Jane Ballantyne, a University of Washington Medical Center anesthesiologist who regularly gave lectures as part of Tufts’ PREP program, said Purdue vastly understated OxyContin’s addiction risk.
 She believes the company spread misleading claims about the drug’s addiction potential by suggesting that its “long-acting” preparation would make addiction less likely than other painkillers when, in reality, this difference was small and unproven, according to Ballantyne.
+Ballantyne disclosed in September 2019 that she received payment from Motley Rice LLC, the co-lead counsel in pending litigation against a group of opioid manufacturers that includes Purdue Pharma, as a consultant for the law firm.

 Despite these concerns, Purdue’s efforts to convince the public that pain is undertreated were influential in leading to the drug’s overprescription, according to Ballantyne.
 The culture surrounding pain treatment changed in the 1990s, she explained, and many doctors’ caution surrounding opioids for chronic pain was replaced by interest in an effective painkiller.